Should You Negotiate or Go to Trial in a Criminal Case?

 Readers should note that prosecutors don't offer a plea deal out of kindness.
 They don't have your best interest in mind.
 If their case is flawed and the evidence is weak, there is no reason to accept a plea deal.
 In reality, however, it's rare for a fragile case to be filed, or in a felony case, it would get past a preliminary hearing where the judge determines probable cause.

-Thus, the situation is more likely that their case is either solid or flawed in some respects.
+Thus, the situation is more likely that their case needs to be more solid or flawed in some respects.
 In such cases, the defendant and their lawyer have to realistically assess the likelihood that a jury will be persuaded of their innocence.
 There are many relevant considerations to determine whether you should agree to a plea deal, such as:

 • the likely sentence if the jury convicts you,